pulyaevskiy/redux-machine/README.md

 ## Async actions (experimental)

 `AsyncAction` is like regular Redux `Action` except it also carries a `Future`.
-In many cases it can be a simpler alternative to traditional trio of actions `doFoo`, `doFooSuccess` and `doFooFailed`.
+In many cases it can be a simpler alternative to traditional trio of `doFoo`, `doFooSuccess` and `doFooFailed` actions.

 Common use case for async actions is when no explicit UI interaction is expected with the user after the action is done.
 For intance, deleting